 The direct salary amounts for the five highest-paid non-clinical employees will be subject to an annually-established limit.
-Direct salary amounts for those individuals must be identified on Schedule 1A of the Colorado Unit Cost Report; amounts in excess of the limit will be automatically calculated on Schedule 1A and automatically reclassified to Unallowable on
+The limitation is determined annually by HCPF and BHA and can be found on the following website: https://hcpf.colorado.gov/behavioral-health-rate-reform.
+Direct salary amounts for those individuals must be identified on Schedule 1A of the Colorado Comprehensive Provider Cost Report; amounts in excess of the limit will be automatically calculated on Schedule 1A and automatically reclassified to Unallowable on Schedule 1.

-Schedule 1.
 For purposes of this calculation, direct salary includes wages and bonus, but does not include other compensation such as company-sponsored vehicles.
 If an individual serves in a dual clinical and non-clinical capacity, only the non-clinical portion of their direct salary will be subject to this limitation; the calculation of the clinical portion of direct salary should be documented and based on reasonable allocation methods that appropriately apportions costs.
-Schedule 1A must be used to document and calculate the excess non-clinical direct salaries paid during the cost reporting period; it is not appropriate to remove the excess amounts through mechanisms outside of Schedule 2A or off the cost report.
+Schedule 1A must be used to document and calculate the excess non-clinical direct salaries paid during the cost reporting period; it is not appropriate to remove the excess amounts through mechanisms outside of Schedule 1A or off the cost report.